tatravelo/tatravelo.github.io/_pages/about.md

 ---
 title: "About us"
+excerpt: "Who we are?"
 permalink: /about
 header:
-  overlay_image: assets/images/splash-1600x701-dursztyn.jpg
+  overlay_image: assets/images/splash-about-1600x600.png
-excerpt: "Who we are?"
 ---

 ## Szymon